aptible/support/source/quickstart/node/express.md

 `aptible db:create` will return a connection string on success.
 The host value is mapped to a private subnet within your stack and cannot be used to connect from the outside Internet.
 Your containerized app can connect, however.

-Add the connection string as an environmental variable to your app:
+Add the connection string as an environment variable to your app:

     aptible config:add DATABASE_URL=$CONNECTION_STRING